joemcmahon/Csgrouper/README.txt

 2: /Csgrouper/run/sndout/ contains a "xpace-flute_raw-csg.mp3" and a quickly
 transformed (sculpted) version of the same part named "ballad.mp3".
-These sound files can also be heard from [http://www.wix.com/emilbarton/data] where I uploaded them for the ones lazy to wait for git downloads.
+These sound files can also be heard from http://www.wix.com/emilbarton/data.